Whitehaven railway station: History

 On the southern side of the town, the first section of the Whitehaven and Furness Junction Railway (W&FJR) opened on 1 June 1849 from a terminus at Whitehaven (Preston Street) to Ravenglass, but there was no connection between this line and the WJR suitable for passenger trains.
-In between the two stations stood the town centre, and to the east of that Hospital Hill, so a tunnel 1333 yd long was built beneath the latter, being completed in July 1852.
-In 1854, the W&FJR passenger trains began using the WJR station at Whitehaven (Preston Street becoming a goods-only station).
-In 1865, the W&FJR was absorbed by the Furness Railway (FR), and in 1866, the WJR was absorbed by the London and North Western Railway (LNWR).
+In between the two stations stood the town centre and, to the east of that, Hospital Hill; a tunnel 1333 yd long was built beneath the latter, being completed in July 1852.
+In 1854, the W&FJR passenger trains began using the WJR station at Whitehaven, with Preston Street becoming a goods-only station.
+In 1865, the W&FJR was absorbed by the Furness Railway (FR) and, in 1866, the WJR was absorbed by the London and North Western Railway (LNWR).

 The LNWR station (formerly WJR) was replaced on 20 December 1874 by a new one named Whitehaven Bransty; it was jointly owned by the LNWR and the FR.
 This station had its name simplified to Whitehaven on 6 May 1968.
 The original buildings were demolished and replaced by a modern single-story ticket hall in the mid-1980s.
 The former goods yard site beyond and behind platform one is now occupied by a supermarket.

-The station formerly had four operational platforms, but today only two remain in use (the former platforms three and four having lost their tracks when the layout was simplified and the buildings replaced).
-The double line from Parton becomes single opposite the station signal box (which still bears the original station name Whitehaven Bransty) and then splits into two - one runs into platform one (a bay used by most terminating services from Carlisle) and the other runs into platform two, which is the through line to Sellafield, Millom and Barrow.
+The station formerly had four operational platforms, but only two remain in use today (the former platforms three and four having lost their tracks when the layout was simplified and the buildings replaced).
+The double line from Parton becomes single opposite the station signal box, which still bears the original station name Whitehaven Bransty; it then splits into two: one runs into platform one (a bay used by most terminating services from Carlisle) and the other runs into platform two, which is the through line to Sellafield, Millom and Barrow.
 Trains heading south must collect a token for the single line section to St Bees from a machine on the platform (with the co-operation of the signaller) before they can proceed.
-Conversely trains from Barrow must surrender the token upon arrival, the driver returning it to the machine before departing for Workington.
-Only then can the signaller allow another train to enter the single line section.
+Conversely, trains from Barrow must surrender the token upon arrival; the driver returns it to the machine before departing for Workington; only then can the signaller allow another train to enter the single line section.